Anorexia Nervosa (cont.)

 Anorexia nervosa, commonly referred to simply as anorexia, is one type of eating disorder.
-More importantly, it is also a psychological disorder.
+It is also a psychological disorder.
 Anorexia is a condition that goes beyond concern about obesity or out-of-control dieting.
 A person with anorexia often initially begins dieting to lose weight.
 Over time, the weight loss becomes a sign of mastery and control.
 The drive to become thinner is actually secondary to concerns about control and/or fears relating to one's body.
 The individual continues the ongoing cycle of restrictive eating, often accompanied by other behaviors such as excessive exercising or the overuse of diet pills to induce loss of appetite, and/or diuretics, laxatives, or enemas in order to reduce body weight, often to a point close to starvation in order to feel a sense of control over his or her body.
 This cycle becomes an obsession and, in this way, is similar to an addiction.

 Who is at risk for anorexia nervosa?

 Approximately 95% of those affected by anorexia are female, most often teenage girls, but males can develop the disorder as well.
 While anorexia typically begins to manifest itself during early adolescence, it is also seen in young children and adults.
 In the U.S. and other countries with high economic status, it is estimated that about one out of every 100 adolescent girls has the disorder.
 Caucasians are more often affected than people of other racial backgrounds, and anorexia is more common in middle and upper socioeconomic groups.
 According to the U.S. National Institute of Mental Health (NIMH), other statistics about this disorder include the fact that an estimated 0.5%-3.7% of women will suffer from this disorder at some point in their lives.
 About 0.3% of men are thought to develop anorexia in their lifetimes.